FAQ about SWOOP

 What happens during SWOOP?

-The core activity is the 33-mile backpacking experience on the Foothills Trail.
+The heart of SWOOP is the 4-day, 3-night backpacking experience on the Foothills Trail.

 Participants will have a daily solo experience and there will be a group campfire at night for reflection and sharing.
 Further, participants will cook, hike and share life together during their wilderness experience.